ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

 - Synthesizes a consensus answer from the agents’ outputs.
 - Computes a consensus score reflecting alignment or disagreement among agents.
 - Performs textual analysis (e.g., sentiment, emotional tone, polarity) to characterize the overall response landscape.
+- When a clear consensus cannot be established, the aggregator contributes its own reasoning as a tie-breaker to generate a more decisive output.

 **Fallback:** If the user-selected aggregator model is unhealthy, the system automatically switches to a backup aggregator.